A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Performance Results

-We solve the elasticity example with a point-Jacobi smoother with four pre- and postsmoothing sweeps and relaxation parameter 0.5 on all levels, using a matrix-based implementation based on Trilinos Epetra linear algebra.
+We solve the elasticity example with a point-Jacobi smoother with four pre- and postsmoothing sweeps and relaxation parameter 0.5 on all levels, using a matrix-based implementation based on Trilinos EPetra linear algebra.
 On the coarse level, there are 227K ($=2808\times 81$) unknowns and 123M nonzero entries in the matrix.
 We compare two different strategies for solving this coarse linear system.
 The first setup uses a direct solver based on the \mbox{SuperLUDist} package, whereas the second uses an iterative conjugate gradient solver preconditioned by the Trilinos AMG preconditioner ML.
 The coarse grid CG solver is run to a relative tolerance of $10^{-2}$, compared against the initial unpreconditioned residual.
-The AMG solver is given the near-null space of elasticity, i.e., three translational and three rotational modes, uses two sweeps of an incomplete LU factorization (no fill-in, no overlap in parallel) for pre- and post-smoothing, and is employed with standard settings for elliptic problems otherwise.
+The AMG solver is given the near-null space of elasticity, i.e., three translational and three rotational modes, the latter using the coordinates of the nodal points of the finite element interpolation.
+Two sweeps of an incomplete LU factorization (no fill-in, no overlap in parallel) are used for pre- and post-smoothing, and the aggregation threshold is 0.01.
+All other setting use the standard settings for elliptic problems.